ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Settings parameter to avoid leaking the fact that there are applications using HTTP/3 datagrams enabled on this endpoint.

-Since use of the Capsule Protocol is restricted to new HTTP Upgrade Tokens, it is not accessible from JavaScript.
+Since use of the Capsule Protocol is restricted to new HTTP Upgrade Tokens, it is not accessible from Web Platform APIs (such as those commonly accessed via JavaScript in web browsers).

 # IANA Considerations {#iana}